PyRepair/maniple/training-data/summarize-experiment/black/19/prompt_response_response_2.md

     while self.previous_defs and self.previous_defs[-1] >= depth:
         self.previous_defs.pop()
+        before = 1 if depth else 2

     is_decorator = current_line.is_decorator
     if is_decorator or current_line.is_def or current_line.is_class:
         if not is_decorator:
             self.previous_defs.append(depth)

-        if self.previous_line is None or (self.previous_line and self.previous_line.is_decorator):
+        if self.previous_line is None:
+            # Don't insert empty lines before the first line in the file.
+            return (0, 0)

+        if self.previous_line.is_decorator:
+            # Don't insert empty lines between decorators.
-            return 0, 0
+            return (0, 0)

         newlines = 2

         if current_line.depth:
             newlines -= 1

-        return newlines, 0
+        return (newlines, 0)

     if current_line.is_flow_control:
-        return before, 1
+        return (before, 1)

-    if self.previous_line and self.previous_line.is_import and not current_line.is_import and depth == self.previous_line.depth:
+    if (self.previous_line and self.previous_line.is_import
+            and not current_line.is_import
+            and depth == self.previous_line.depth):
-        return max(before, 1), 0
+        return (before or 1, 0)

-    if self.previous_line and self.previous_line.is_yield and (not current_line.is_yield or depth != self.previous_line.depth):
+    if (self.previous_line and self.previous_line.is_yield
+            and (not current_line.is_yield or depth != self.previous_line.depth)):
-        return max(before, 1), 0
+        return (before or 1, 0)

-    return before, 0
+    return (before, 0)
 ```

-In the revised function, the conditional logic has been adjusted to ensure the correct computation of the variables and the expected tuples of integers based on specific input conditions.
-This should help resolve the bug and ensure the function returns the correct number of potential extra empty lines before and after the currently processed line.
+It's important to note that while the function itself is not inherently flawed, the discrepancy in the expected versus actual behavior should prompt further testing and alignment to ensure that the function meets the requirements and expectations in the test cases.